TaiwoWumi12/SQL_project_For_MumsWhoCode_Bootcamp/README.md

 ## Insights
  From the Analysis carried out,i was able to realised these insigths:

- 1.percentage of total listing is active or inactive
+ 1. The total listings in the Capetown AirBnB data and percentage of total listing that is active and inactive.

 ## Challenges